-Practicing criminal sketch artists can seek forensic art certification through the International Association for Identification (IAI), an organization accredited by the Forensic Specialties Accreditation Board (www.thefsab.org).
-To obtain IAI certification, qualified candidates must have two years of criminal sketching experience, be endorsed by a law enforcement agency, submit a professional portfolio and pass a written exam (www.theiai.org).
+Practicing criminal sketch artists can seek forensic art certification through the International Association for Identification (IAI), an organization accredited by the Forensic Specialties Accreditation Board.
+To obtain IAI certification, qualified candidates must have two years of criminal sketching experience, be endorsed by a law enforcement agency, submit a professional portfolio and pass a written exam.

 Employment Outlook and Salary Information

-In 2013, fine artists, including illustrators and sketch artists, earned an annual median salary of $42,610, according to the U.S. Bureau of Labor Statistics (BLS).
-In 2012, the BLS predicted slower than average employment growth of 4% for these artists, through 2022.
+In 2018, all fine artists, including sketch artists and illustrators, earned an annual median salary of $49,380, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS predicted an employment growth rate of 1% for all fine artists from 2018 through 2028.
 Those sketch artists who work full time in law enforcement may find their salaries and job outlook more in line with the agencies with which they're employed.

 From 2018-2028, the BLS expects the job growth for criminal sketch artists to be slower than average when compared to all occupations.
 Criminal sketch artists often begin working in law enforcement and move into this field.
 Experience in law enforcement and postsecondary training in fine arts may be an asset to those seeking a career in this field.